The Social Impact Lab Alberta

 Interested in Learning More or Participating?

-We will be testing prototypes with the community on May 16 from 9:30-11am and hosting our wrap up celebration on June 6.
+Our final wrap up celebration is on June 6.
 Anyone from the County of Athabasca is invited to attend to provide feedback about our ideas, celebrate the success of The Design Lab, and learn more about the next steps.
+Please join us for 10am-1pm at AU's ARC building; a free lunch is included.

 To RSVP, please contact Kelsey Brown, Project Designer